BluFlameTech/bluflametech.github.io/_pages/about.md

                     like all responsible consumers, it's important to also give back for the benefit of others.
                 </td>
                 <td>
-                    <h3><i class="fas fa-location-arrow"></i> Focus on Gemba</h3>
+                    <h3><i class="fas fa-location-arrow"></i> Focus on Genba</h3>
-                    Gemba is a Japanese word meaning "the actual place."
-It has also been adopted as common lingo amongst lean practitioners.
+                    Genba (sometimes written as Gemba) is a Japanese word meaning "the actual place."
+It has also been adopted as common lingo amongst Lean practitioners.
 By going to the actual place [where the problem occurred or where the value is created], we can focus more directly on our product(s) and on our customers.
 When we see what they see, when we experience what they experience, the BS gives way to purpose.
                 </td>
             </tr>
             <tr>